pulzze/autoflow-documentation/docs/ids/action-file-delete/tooltip.md

-Delete content to a file
+Deletes a file on the file system